coreylowman/clm/README.md

 =>22
 ```

-In addition, you can specify the delta of the range by using the 'by' keyword:
+In addition, you can specify the delta of the range by specifying the second value:

 ```
-for i = (5, 0] by -1 do
+for i in 5,-1..0 do
   print i
 end
-=> 43210
+=> 543210
 ```

 ###Function Declarations